Ask a COVID-19 Question

 Entry and Exit Requirements:

-- On March 17, 2020 the government of Sri Lanka announced that all international airports in Sri Lanka will be closed to arriving international commercial passenger flights from 19 March to 25 March, 2020, which has been subsequently extended.
+- On March 17, 2020 the government of Sri Lanka announced that all international airports in Sri Lanka would be closed to arriving international commercial passenger flights.
+A date has not been set for reopening.

 - According to Sri Lankan authorities, during this period, aircraft departures, passenger connections, and transits to other flights will be permitted.
 Flights arriving without passengers for the purpose of picking up departing passengers will also be permitted.
 We urge outbound passengers to contact their airlines now for more information.